Partner since: 1981

 Reducing Infant and Child Mortality with Innovative Solutions

-Johnson & Johnson is partnering with the U.S. Fund for UNICEF to support UNICEF’s Project Mwana: a Mobile Health initiative to reduce infant and child mortality, provide better access to HIV services for mothers and infants, and strengthen community health services across the continuum of care.
+Johnson & Johnson is partnering with the UNICEF USA to support UNICEF’s Project Mwana: a Mobile Health initiative to reduce infant and child mortality, provide better access to HIV services for mothers and infants, and strengthen community health services across the continuum of care.
 In Zambia, the pilot has been running successfully for several years and the Government is looking to UNICEF and partners, like Johnson & Johnson, to scale nationally.